tripitakit/origenes/README.md

 		  TYPE: 'PROT' }
 	 */

-// translate a DNA Sequence obect into new Sequence instance of type PROT
+// translate a DNA Sequence object into new Sequence instance of type PROT
 // with automatic/under the hood transcription()

 	long_oligo.translate();